gushenweiz/scCAEs/README.md

 python scCAEs.py --dataset folder_name
 ```

 The folder_name represents the name of your dataset folder.
 We use the Zeisel dataset as an example.
-Then you can generate the gene expression matrix file "data.csv" and the cell label file "label.csv", and put them in the folder "/datasets/Zeisel".
+Then you should generate the gene expression matrix file "data.csv" and the cell label file "label.csv", and put them in the folder "/datasets/Zeisel".
 Finally you can run the following code:

 ```bash
 python scCAEs.py --dataset Zeisel